 5. Stock your wallet

 Write down your credit card numbers, but don’t keep the list in your wallet.
 Know how to contact your company from abroad.
-Toll-free numbers do not work from outside the U.S., but credit card companies will accept collect calls at a designated number.
+Toll-free numbers don’t work from outside the U.S., but credit card companies will accept collect calls at a designated number.
+Get more tips on how to protect your credit while traveling.

 6. Buy travel insurance

-It is likely that your health insurance won’t cover you while you’re traveling abroad.
+It’s likely that your health insurance won’t cover you while you’re traveling abroad.
 Depending on where you’re going, consider buying medical evacuation and emergency medical insurance.
 Also, if your trip requires a large down payment or is booked many months in advance, trip interruption and cancellation insurance can provide valuable protection from the unexpected.
+Read Travel Insurance 101 to learn more about types of travel insurance coverage.

 7. Pack appropriately